menu

 Sudlersville is a decidedly white-collar town, with fully 85.12% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sudlersville is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Sudlersville who work in maintenance occupations (14.88%), healthcare (12.50%), and office and administrative support (11.90%).

-Telecommuters are a relatively large percentage of the workforce: 26.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.28% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Sudlersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sudlersville doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of adults in Sudlersville who are college-educated is close to the national average for all communities of 21.84%: 17.03% of the adults in Sudlersville have a bachelor's degree or advanced degree.
+The education level of Sudlersville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.03% of adults 25 and older in Sudlersville have a college degree.

 Sudlersville is a very ethnically-diverse town.
 The people who call Sudlersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sudlersville residents report their race to be White, followed by Black or African-American.
 Sudlersville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.87% of the town’s residents.
 Important ancestries of people in Sudlersville include German, English, Irish, Polish, and Italian.